Meet Lauren

 I also believe that children feel the safest and most capable when…

-I understand that, as children, certain behaviors can get misconstrued or even overlooked.
-However, understanding what looks like negative attention-seeking behaviors and what they are trying to communicate is the key to improving children’s lives.
+I understand that, as children, certain behaviors can get misconstrued and symptoms overlooked.
+Decoding behaviors and figuring out the core need or what they are trying to communicate is the key to improving children’s lives.
 And as someone who wasn’t diagnosed until her 20’s, I also understand how the confusion and limitations created by ADHD can follow a person into adulthood.

 My background as a therapist treating and living with ADHD